 Sooner or later, everyone’s car breaks down.
 It’s just inevitable, no matter what you do.
 And, if you’re driving around an old junker, chances are good that it breaks down more than you’d like to admit.
 If you have roadside assistance, then you can call them and ask for help.
-But, sometimes, you mind find yourself in a situation where you have access to a heavy duty vehicle, and want to tow your vehicle yourself.
+But, sometimes, you might find yourself in a situation where you have access to a heavy duty vehicle, and want to tow your vehicle yourself.

 This is completely possible to do, but it’s important to understand that it’s serious business.
-Consider this fair warning: this is not a task you want to take lightly.
+Consider this a fair warning: this is not a task you want to take lightly.
 If you’re not careful, you can cause serious damage to your car, and potentially injure yourself or others.
 So, keep this in mind going forward.
 Read through this guide thoroughly before getting started.

 Buy a tow strap